rodolphe37/nfc-updates-back/README.md

-for install the dependencies and
+to install the dependencies and